Local Docker Container

 podman machine init

-podman pull ghcr.io/mfem/containers/developer:latest
+podman pull ghcr.io/mfem/containers/developer-cpu:latest

 Both of these can take a while, depending on your hardware and network connection.